JAMES M. TOUR, Ph.D

 We hire graduate students and post doctoral researchers studying in the areas of nanoscale science, organic chemistry, inorganic chemistry, polymer chemistry, electronics, materials science, and computer science.
 Our emphases in those areas vary depending on our current grant funding.
 We take a select number of undergraduate students to work during the school year and over the summer on various projects.

-Within our own laboratories, as well as the facilities within the Smalley Institute for Nanoscale Science and Technology, we are fortunate to have access to a wide variety of instrumentation for the synthesis and analysis of nanomaterials.
+Within our own laboratories, as well as the facilities within the Smalley-Curl Institute and the NanoCarbon Center, we are fortunate to have access to a wide variety of instrumentation for the synthesis and analysis of nanomaterials.
 We also have active collaborations with several other institutions including the University of Texas Health Sciences Center in Houston, Baylor College of Medicine, Methodist Hospital Research Institute, MD Anderson, and several national and defense department laboratories.